Skip to main content

 Magnesium oxide/hydroxide dosing

 Chemical reactions that cause hydrogen sulphide emissions require acidic to neutral pH levels between 6.8 and 7.2.
 If the pH level goes higher or lower than that, then conditions are no longer suitable.
 Magnesium oxide dosing works by raising the pH level to an eight or higher, and this reduces the production of odorous gases.
-Magnesium also binds N and P forming Struvite solids.
+Magnesium also binds N and P forming Struvite.

 Calcium nitrate dosing